Key Takeaway

 The caloric deficit effect.
 GLP-1 medications reduce appetite so effectively that many patients eat 500 to 1,000 fewer calories per day than before treatment.
 While this drives weight loss, it also means the body receives less of the raw materials it needs for hair production.
 Hair growth is a metabolically expensive process, and the body deprioritizes it when resources are scarce.

 Key nutrient gaps.
-Protein, iron, zinc, vitamin D, and B-complex vitamins are all essential for healthy hair growth.
-Patients on GLP-1 medications often develop subclinical deficiencies in one or more of these nutrients because they are eating smaller volumes of food.
+Protein, iron, zinc, vitamin D, and B-complex vitamins are all important for healthy hair growth.
+Patients on GLP-1 medications often develop subclinical deficiencies in one or more of these nutrients because they're eating smaller volumes of food.

 Hormonal recalibration.
 Fat tissue produces and stores hormones, including estrogen.
 As fat mass decreases rapidly, hormonal balances shift.
 These shifts can independently affect hair growth patterns, particularly in women.